themeum/kirki/README.md

 Add Google Fonts with our typography field, add tooltips to help your users and build awesome products!

+You can find detailed documentation on how to use Kirki on [https://kirki.org](https://kirki.org)

 ## Installation ##

 Simply install as a normal WordPress plugin and activate.

-If you want to integrate Kirki in your theme or plugin, please read the instructions on https://kirki.org/docs/advanced/integration.html
+If you want to integrate Kirki in your theme or plugin, please read the instructions on [our ducumentation site](https://kirki.org/docs/advanced/integration.html).

 ## Changelog ##